 Vendor management is an important part of IT operations.
 Even though they might not allow you to perform penetration testing or run vulnerability scans but you can put clauses in contracts that force vendors who have access to your critical business data to keep it safe.

 Consider including clauses that give you rights for auditing your vendors.
 This will allow you to evaluate how good your IT vendor really is.
 Work closely with your vendors and focus on building long term relationships with them.
 Once you are in a

 healthy relation with your vendor, getting support for new vulnerabilities won’t be an issue.

 5: Create a Professional Network

 Last but certainly not least is to create a professional network.
-Couple of decades back, collaboration between different security organizations was considered a big no-no, but not anymore.
+A couple of decades back, a collaboration between different security organizations was considered a big no-no, but not anymore.
 It is very important for cybersecurity leaders such as CIOs and CISOs to have an external network that they can collaborate with.

 CIOs and CISOs should ask burning questions related to common problems they face on a daily basis.
 This will give them useful insights and actionable information from external sources, which would allow them to streamline their vulnerability and threat management strategy.
 Additionally, this collaboration can also put them one step ahead of the cybercriminals and hackers and allow them to efficiently cope up with ever-evolving cybersecurity threats.

 How do you improve your threat management program?
 Let us know in the comments section below.